echoprotocol/echowiki/api-reference/echo-wallet-api/README.md

 | Option | Description |
 | :--- | :--- |
-| `name` | the name of the account, must be unique on the blockchain.
+| `string name` | the name of the account, must be unique on the blockchain.
 Shorter names are more expensive to register; the rules are still in flux, but in general names of more than 8 characters with at least one digit will be cheap. \
-| `active-key` | the active key for a new account \
+| `public_key active-key` | the active key for a new account \
-| `echorand-key` | the echorand key for a new account \
+| `public_key echorand-key` | the echorand key for a new account \

 ### `create_account_with_brain_key <brain_key> <account_name> <registrar_account> <broadcast>`